The-AI-Alliance/deep-research-agent-for-finance/README.md

 # AI in Finance Example App

-A finance deep research agent designed to collect comprehensive information about publicly traded companies and generate detailed investment research reports.
+A finance deep research agent designed to collect comprehensive information about publicly-traded companies and generate detailed investment research reports.

 ## About